Package Listing

 Jan has been playing at church services, Masses, weddings, and funerals.
 This keyboard accordion is very versatile because she can bring it outside or where ever the bride and groom want to get married.
 "Once I played my acoustic accordion on a double decker bus for the wedding party on their way to the rehearsal and then back to the country club for their rehearsal dinner.
 They kept asking me to repeat "Get Me To The Church On Time".
 What a fun gig!

-For More about the Santa-gram click here.
+More about Jan-Accordion here.

 Jan's Marching Band: